LectureTracking/trackhd/README.md

 ```

 #### Downloading and Installing the OpenCV libraries
-Next, we need to download and install the OpenCV libraries.
+The next step is to download and install the OpenCV libraries.
-The needed OpenCV library comes in two components.
+The necessary OpenCV library comes in two components.
 First download the core OpenCV library.
-Choose any directory as your directory to download these files into.
+Choose any directory as your download destination directory.
 Clone OpenCV from Git as follows:
 ```
 $ cd <your_chosen_working_directory>